Lucas34eu/Projet-Application-Mobile/README.md

 # Epicture INSTAPP

+#### Made with Kotlin and Android studio
-## Application Navigation : You can go to the differente tab of the application with the bottom bar.
+### Application Navigation : You can go to the differente tab of the application with the bottom bar.

 ### Home : This ours Home Page.
 You can find the photo that you have imported